Look around and what do you see? Blacks, women, gays, whoever - their problems are always someone else's fault. To them.

 For years I've been hearing that men "don't want to commit."
 I find that more than a little odd since two-thirds of all divorces are initiated by women.
 Most of them happen in middle-age.

-The only thing I can conclude from these statistics is that while women want to get married, they don't want to stay married.
+The only thing I can conclude from these statistics is that while women want to get married, many don't want to particularly stay married.
 Then of course when they want to get divorced, they have to blame it on the man.
 Then they have to deceive themselves it's not their fault.
 Then they deny it's their fault to other people.

 In other words, women are generally the first to demand commitment and then generally the first to try to get out of it.
+They want all the advantages of being a man and a woman and none of the responsibilities of either.

-The excuses and rationalizations women use are legion and I don't have to recount them here.
+The excuses and rationalizations some women use are legion and I don't have to recount them here.
 But what it ultimately comes down to is that they are bored with being married, although they use such words as "trapped."

 But when they get divorced they'll still want the kids and to get money from their ex-husbands.